Stay connected to Children’s Health!

 Children’s BalloonTime, using Apple’s FaceTime, is a video-calling technology which allows compatible devices a live audio and video connection with family and friends to help alleviate anxiety and stress during an extended hospital stay.
 BalloonTime is initially targeted for patients in Children’s Pauline Allen Gill Center for Cancer and Blood Disorders.

-Studies have shown patients have benefitted from being more relaxed by staying virtually connected with extended family and friends.
+Studies have shown patients have benefited from being more relaxed by staying virtually connected with extended family and friends.
 Children’s Child Life Department, who will oversee the program, will also ask parents to answer brief questions regarding the perceived stress levels of their child prior to, and following the BalloonTime sessions.

 The iPads being used in the program were acquired partially by funds donated by Texas Rangers pitcher, Derek Holland.
 Other donations could help increase the number of iPads available to the program.